grafana/mimir/docs/sources/mimir/operators-guide/mimir-runbooks/_index.md

 - Ensure the actual number of series written by the affected tenant is legit.
 - Consider increasing the per-tenant limit by using the `-ingester.max-global-series-per-user` option (or `max_global_series_per_user` in the runtime configuration).

+### err-mimir-max-ephemeral-series-per-user

+This error refers to experimental ephemeral storage in ingesters.
+Documentation TBD.

 ### err-mimir-max-series-per-metric